 There you have it: everything you need to know about freezing your coconut milk drink and coconut cream.
 Here’s a quick rundown of the main points:

 - In an airtight container, coconut milk lasts 2-3 months in the freezer.

-- In ice cube trays, coconut milk lasts 1 month in the freezer.
+- In ice cube trays, coconut milk lasts one month in the freezer.

-- If you have shelf stable coconut milk that you haven’t opened yet, it’s probably not worth freezing it.
-Unopened cans and bottles that are sold unrefrigerated will last 6-12 months in your pantry!
+- If you have shelf-stable coconut milk that you haven’t opened yet, it’s probably not worth freezing.
+Unopened cans and bottles sold unrefrigerated will last 6-12 months in your pantry!

 - However, opened coconut milk only lasts for up to a week in your refrigerator, so freezing is a great option here.